prog4biol/pfb2019/readmeMondayMorning.md

 __OK.
 I've Logged in.
 What Now?__

-The terminal window is running **shell** called "bash."
+The terminal window is running a **shell** called "bash."
 The shell is a loop that:
 1. Prints a prompt
 2. Reads a line of input from the keyboard
 3. Parses the line into one or more commands